spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/SupportVersions.md

 All the example apps can be found in the [`examples`](https://github.com/spreadsheetimporter/ui5-cc-spreadsheetimporter/tree/main/examples/packages) folder.
 The test scripts can be found in the [`test`](https://github.com/spreadsheetimporter/ui5-cc-spreadsheetimporter/tree/main/examples/test) folder.
 More info at [wdi5 tests](./Development/wdi5.md)

+!!! success
     **To summarize: All stable UI5 versions are currently supported (from 1.71).
-Also, 2.0 is already supported but is still experimental, as version 2.0 may still change.**
+Also, 2.0 is already supported but is still experimental, as version 2.0 may still change.
+Also every OData Service, including SEGW, RAP, and CAP, is supported.**

-## Apps
+## Apps used for the tests

+Here is an overview of the apps that were created and used for the tests.

 ### CAP V2